adlnet-archive/xAPI-bootcamp-examples/README.md

 * [xAPI Dashboard](https://github.com/adlnet/xAPI-Dashboard)

-These files are covered under the Apache 2 license, which means you are welcome to modify or reuse them however you see fit.
+These files are covered under the Apache 2 license, which means you are welcome to modify or reuse them however you see fit, as long as you don't claim copyright or blame us if it kills your system.
 See the [license clause](LICENSE) for details.